anayk13/MVP-ViralCast/README.md

 This package contains everything needed to build a production-ready YouTube prediction website.
 The models are trained, the specifications are complete, and the documentation is comprehensive.

 **Next Steps:**
+1. Test the enhanced interface: `open examples/test_web_interface.html`
+2. Try real video examples: `python examples/real_video_input_helper.py`
-1. Read `docs/USER_EXPERIENCE.md` for complete user workflow
+3. Read `docs/USER_EXPERIENCE.md` for complete user workflow
-2. Read `docs/TECHNICAL_SPECS.md` for implementation details
+4. Read `docs/TECHNICAL_SPECS.md` for implementation details
-3. Start with backend development
+5. Start with backend development
-4. Build frontend following the design specifications
+6. Build frontend following the design specifications
-5. Deploy and launch!
+7. Deploy and launch!

 **Good luck building the future of YouTube content optimization! 🎬🚀**